 - The number of men and women in your group

-On the day, you’ll receive a confirmation text that states the promoter’s name, what time the line opens, and when it closes.
+On the day, you’ll receive a confirmation text that has your promoter’s name, the time the line opens, and when it closes.

-For the fastest entry, have the text handy so that you can show it at the door to the host.
-And most importantly, make sure everyone brings their IDs.
+For the fastest entry, have the text handy to show it at the door to the Jewel host.
+Most importantly, though, make sure everyone brings their IDs.

-Also, please don’t copy the example confirmation and text it to yourself.
+Also, please don’t copy the confirmation example and text it to yourself.
+(It’s for illustration purposes only.)
 Your name must be on the Jewel guest list to get entry into the club.

 The Guest List Mistake Almost Everyone Makes

-Now if there’s one guest list rule we wish all groups would follow it’s this – arrive at the club opening.
+If there’s one guest list rule we wish all groups would follow, it’s this: please arrive at the club’s opening.
 I can’t tell you how many texts we get from groups stating that the line is crazy long.
 And without fail, everyone wants to know if we can help them skip the line since they don’t want to wait.

 We hear you.
-Nobody wants to wait in a line.
+Nobody wants to wait in line.
 But, unfortunately, there’s nothing we can do if you arrive late.
-That’s why we always recommend that you arrive at 10:30 pm.
+That’s why we always recommend arriving at 10:30 pm.
 If you come later, it’s at your own risk.

-To give you an idea of just how the long the wait may be, on some nights, Jewel’s guest list line can take up to an hour.
-Just take a look at the photo below.
+To give you an idea of just how long the wait may be, Jewel’s guest list line can take up to an hour on some nights.
+Take a look at the photo below.
 The line on the right is the guest list line, and it goes back even further behind the escalator.
-This photo was taken at 11 pm on a MONDAY night.
+We took this photo at 11 pm on a MONDAY.
 Weekends are much worse than this.

-Enough of this guest list talk, let’s get to our favorite way to enjoy Jewel Nightclub and that’s with bottle service.
-With a table service reservation at Jewel nightclub, you’ll get a designated place to party for the entire night.
-(It’s also the only way to sit down inside the club as there are no stools or chairs for general admission ticket holders or guest list people.)
+Enough about the guest list; let’s get to our favorite way to enjoy Jewel Nightclub, and that’s with a bottle service reservation.
+With a table booking at Jewel nightclub, you’ll get a designated place to party for the entire night.

 Here’s what’s included with a Jewel bottle service reservation.